eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 The **Triples** tab shows the RDF source code of the concept as Turtle serialization.
 The triples in this view are editable, but be aware that changes in the triple editor can cause major errors in the Thesaurus module.
-When you are not an expert in working with triples do not use the triple view as an editor.
+It is recommended that if you are not an expert in working with triples to not use the triple view as an editor.

 ### Adding new concepts and concept schemes